 However, the similarity of objects with different types is not only meaningful but also useful in some scenarios.
-For example, the author J.F.
-Naughton is more relevant to SIGMOD than KDD.
+For example, the author J. F. Naughton is more relevant to SIGMOD than KDD.
+A teenager may like the movie "Harry Potter" more than "The Shawshank Redemption".
 Moreover, the similarity measure of objects with different types are needed in many applications.
-For example, in a recommendation system, we need to know the relatedness between users and items to make accurate recommendations [6].
-It is very important to determine the relatedness between entities (e.g., drugdisease) from medicine annotations data [7].
-In an automatic profile extraction application, we need to measure the relatedness of objects with different types, such as authors and conferences, conferences and organizations, etc. Particularly, with the advent of study on heterogeneous information networks [5], [8], it is not only increasingly important but also feasible to study the relatedness among objects with different types.
-Heterogeneous information networks are the logical networks involving multiple-typed objects and multiple-typed links denoting different relations [9].
-It is clear that heterogeneous information networks are ubiquitous and form a critical component of modern information infrastructure [9].
+For example, in a recommendation system, we need to know the relatedness between users and movies to make accurate recommendations.
+In an automatic profile extraction application, we need to measure the relatedness of objects with different types, such as authors and conferences, conferences and organizations etc. Particularly, with the advent of study on heterogeneous information networks [5], [6], it is not only increasingly important but also feasible to study the relatedness among objects with different types.
+Heterogeneous information networks are the logical networks involving multiple-typed objects and multiple-typed links denoting different relations [7].
+For example, a bibliographic network includes authors, papers, conferences, terms and their links representing their relations.
+It is clear that heterogeneous information networks are ubiquitous and form a critical component of modern information infrastructure [7].
 So it is essential to provide a relevance search function on objects with different types in such networks, which is the base of many applications.
 Since objects with different types coexist in the same network, their relevance measure is possible through link structure.